 Right: As I walked across the busy street, a bus hit me.

-use big, difficult words while writing.
-Avoid fancy words and
+the tendency to use big, difficult words while writing.
+Avoid

-phrases when simpler ones convey the idea.
-Omit unnecessary
+fancy words and phrases when simpler ones convey the idea.
+Omit

-words.
-A piece of writing, containing long words strung together
+unnecessary words.
+A piece of writing, containing long words

-in complex sentences, turns out to be poorly written and not
+strung together in complex sentences, turns out to be poorly

-impressive.
-You will have fewer chances for grammatical errors
+written and not impressive.
+You will have fewer chances for

-if you can cut a word out which can be cut out.
+grammatical errors if you can cut a word out which can be cut

 Stuffy: I will make modifications in the document.